 As a small nation, El Salvador's relatively high population density and mountainous terrain impede traffickers from transporting their goods by air.
 Nonetheless, the country is home to overland smuggling routes that have been used for decades to traffic humans, weapons, contraband, and, more recently, illicit drugs.
 Porous borders with neighboring Honduras and Guatemala aid the movement of illegal goods in and through the country.
 Additionally, El Salvador's short coastline provides traffickers numerous places to unload and repackage drugs into smaller quantities for the journey north, or for distribution and sale to the country's domestic drug market.

 The second phase came with the rise of street gangs, commonly referred to as "maras."
-In El Salvador, there a two dominant gangs, the Mara Salvatrucha 13 (MS13) and the Barrio 18.
-The myriad reasons for their growth include: poverty, marginalization, lack of access to basic services and educational opportunities, dysfunctional families, rapid and unplanned urbanization, repatriation of gang members from the United States, a pre-existing culture of violence, and access to weapons leftover from the region's civil wars.
+In El Salvador, there are two dominant gangs, the Mara Salvatrucha 13 (MS13) and the Barrio 18.
+The myriad reasons for their growth include poverty, marginalization, lack of access to basic services and educational opportunities, dysfunctional families, rapid and unplanned urbanization, repatriation of gang members from the United States, a pre-existing culture of violence, and access to weapons left over from the region's civil wars.